enrrique1/TensorFlow/README.md

 # Script: MNIST_example_TensorFlow

 Description: Here, I present a simple and easy way to create a typlical MNIST classification with TensorFlow.

+# Script: APP_case

+Description: Here, I present a simple and easy way to create a machine learning algorithm, which is able to predict if a customer will buy again.